MicrosoftDocs/learn/learn-pr/language/test-python-with-pytest/includes/1-introduction.md

 A crucial aspect of Pytest is that it makes writing tests much easier.
 You can write a test function with no dependencies or configuration and run the test right away.

-In this module will cover some of the basics needed to get started with Pytest so that you can take your test suite to the next level.
+In this module we'll cover some of the basics needed to get started with Pytest so that you can take your test suite to the next level.

 ## What you will learn